firebase/firebase-js-sdk/docs-devsite/auth.auth.md

 ## Auth.initializeRecaptchaConfig()

-Initializes the reCAPTCHA configuration on the `Auth` instance.
+Loads the reCAPTCHA configuration into the `Auth` instance.

-This will initialize reCAPTCHA config of the current Auth session which affects the future auth requests.
+This will load the reCAPTCHA config, which indicates whether the reCAPTCHA verification flow should be triggered for each auth provider, into the current Auth session.

-The reCAPTCHA config indicates whether the reCAPTCHA verification flow should be triggered for a specific auth provider.
-Note that this only affect the client auth request but won't override the actual enablement state on the server side.
+If initializeRecaptchaConfig() is not invoked, the auth flow will always start without reCAPTCHA verification.
+If the provider is configured to require reCAPTCHA verification, the SDK will transparently load the reCAPTCHA config and restart the auth flows.

-For example, assume that reCAPTCHA verfication is enabled for Email provider via Cloud console or Admin SDKs.
-If the enablement is initialized to false via `initializeRecaptchaConfig()`<!-- -->, the auth flow will be started without the reCAPTCHA verfication.
-This will result in a `reCAPTCHA token missing` error while the SDK will automatically start the auth flow again with the reCAPTCHA verfication flow.
-Developers can avoid such round trip by enabling the reCAPTCHA flow with this method.
+Thus, by calling this optional method, you will reduce the latency of future auth flows.

 <b>Signature:</b>